About your course

 Health psychology graduates work in a variety of areas.
 Many go on to Stage 2 training and subsequently achieve Chartered Psychologist status and become HCPC Registered Health Psychologists.

-Others work in research and/or teaching.
+Others work in research settings and go on to doctoral research (PhD).
 A growing number of graduates work in health education, health promotion, health administration and health audit.
 Others are involved in the organisational aspects of delivering health care work within the health service.

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.